sagemath/sagewiki_to_gh-2022-10-10/days57-meal_organisation.md

 Please put a list of meal that you love to cook.
 We will see later which day who do what...

- * Vincent: choux farcis (can be for 18, need one or two assistant(s)), chocolate cake x 2
+ * Vincent: choux farcis (can be for 18, need one or two assistant(s)), chocolate cake

 == monday 7 ==